KiboOst/php-simpleNetatmoAPI/README.md

 This is a simple stand-alone API to get your Netatmo devices data.

-No need for official Netatmo SDK or any other resources.
+It does rely on official Netatmo SDK, even if no other ressources are needed to get your datas.
+Just download and use one single php file!

 If you need a fully feature custom API to change your Presence cameras settings, alerts and such, check here: https://github.com/KiboOst/php-NetatmoPresenceAPI Anyway, as it doesn't rely on official Netatmo API (which doesn't provide editing camera settings), it can't set/drop webhooks.